 For a number of years I’ve done a modified social media detox for Lent.
 My “rules” may vary a bit but in general I only allow myself to use Facebook for blog and nonprofit related uses.
 Sometimes I also give up Twitter.
 Instagram isn’t a huge distraction for me and I don’t find it to have a negative impact on my life but your mileage may vary.

-This year the pandemic hit during Lent and I found myself reading Facebook, despite my best efforts.
+In 2020 the pandemic hit during Lent and I found myself reading Facebook, despite my best efforts.
 Because of that (and because things have become so toxic lately) I did another detox from late July until late August.
 I think I may take a week off every month.

 There are many ways to do this.
 If you don’t have to administer groups or pages I would recommend deactivating your Facebook during a detox.
 You can opt out of all social media accounts or just the ones you have the most issues with.
 Make your own rules and then stick to them!